-3. Measurement focus, basis of accounting and financial statement presentation
+3. Measurement focus, basis of accounting and financial statement presentation (continued)

-The Town reports the following major governmental funds:
+The Town reports the following one major governmental fund:

 General Fund - The general fund is the general operating fund of the Town and is used to account for all financial resources except those required to be accounted for in another fund.